ankihg/duplicates-removal/README.md

 Otherwise, if the `currentNode.next.value` wasn't found, it is now marked on the `found` object and the `currentNode` is set to `currentNode.next` for the next iteration.

-Because there is one iteration over `n` elements, with only constant time operations performed within it, the runtime complexity of this implemenation of removal of duplicates is ``O(n)``.
+Because there is one iteration over `n` elements, with only constant time operations performed within, the runtime complexity of this implemenation of removal of duplicates is ``O(n)``.

 ```
 function removeDuplicates(head) {